magdalenBarnes/waterTruck/README.md

   Serial.begin(9600);
   gpsPort.begin(9600);
 ```
-To initalize the I2C DACs, a begin function was called from the DAC library which outputs an error code if initialization fails.
-If the error code was not zero, an error message displays.
+To initalize the I2C DACs, a begin function was called from the DAC library which outputed an error code if initialization fails.
+If the error code was not zero, an error message displayed.
 If the code returned was zero, a message was displayed indicating successful initialization.
 The "dac" at the beginning of the "dac.begin" was adjusted to "dac1" and "dac2" to refernce the other two I2C DACs.
 The initalization was completed for each I2C DAC, example code for one is shown below.
 ```c
 while(dac.begin()!=0){
     Serial.println("DAC0 init error");